bvlgah/dragon_book/ch04/4_6_introduction_to_lr_parsing_simple_lr/exercises.md

 the LR(0) sets of items.

 A general idea:
-- ε transition is equivalent to CLOSURE.
+- An ε-closure is equivalent to an LR(0) CLOSURE.